fonsecagabriella/ml_ops/02_experiment_tracking/__notes.md

 Notes: https://github.com/ziritrion/mlopszoomcamp/blob/main/notes/2_experiment.md

-## Step-by-Step Tutorial: Installing and Using MLflow for Local Experiment Tracking
+## 01. Step-by-Step Tutorial: Installing and Using MLflow for Local Experiment Tracking

-### Step 1: Prepare Your Local Environment
+**Step 1: Prepare Your Local Environment**

 **- Create a Python Virtual Environment (optional):**
 It is recommended to avoid messing with your system Python or existing installations.
 Use conda or virtualenv to create an isolated environment.